kumuluz/kumuluzee-testing/kumuluzee-arquillian-container/README.md

   elapsed, the container is considered dead and the test fails with `DeploymentException`.
   Default value: `60000` (60 seconds).
 - `kumuluzVersion` - The version of the KumuluzEE core framework, which is added to every deployment.
-  Default value: The latest version of KumuluzEE.
+  Default value: Automatically determined from project's dependencies (based on the `kumuluzee-common` dependency).
 - `includeRequiredLibraries` - The dependencies, that are automatically included in all deployments.
 The values can be any of the following: